-SA Objective Proposed Policy No policy HRA implications 19.
-To ensure appropriate Permanent Direct ST/LT + Neutral 0 development control procedures in place to manage the risks of coastal erosion, coastal and fluvial flood risk, in accordance with development management policies and NPPF.
+SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures These measures will help enhance effects relating to this sustainability objective.
+19. To ensure appropriate Permanent Direct ST/LT + Neutral 0 - development control procedures in place to manage the risks of coastal erosion, coastal and fluvial flood risk, in accordance with development management policies and NPPF.
 The proposed policy designates sites for housing that are more than 100m from the coastal area, minimising risks from sea level rises.
 A no policy option would not alter the status quo.
-20. To conserve and enhance Unknown ?
+20. To conserve and enhance Unknown?
 Permanent.
 Direct.
-ST/LT+ biodiversity.
+ST/LT+ The proposed policy includes provision biodiversity.
 This policy supports a significant residential development at the Former Airport site.
 The impact of this policy on the biodiversity is unclear as the policy does not mention the protection or enhancement of biodiversity and/or greenspaces, which could provide habitat for the biodiversity.
 At the same time, as the development would occur at the Former Airport site, it is likely the presence of biodiversity is already limited.
 The no policy option would still offer protection to biodiversity.
-Current legislation and directives already manage natural assets and sensitive areas and as such the addition of a new policy would only strengthen existing practices.
+Current legislation and directives already manage natural assets and sensitive areas and as such the addition of a new policy would only strengthen existing practices. for undertaking a pre-design ecological assessment taking account of the presence of wintering and breeding birds.
+Undertaking these measures would help identify issues and mitigate negative effects.
 21. To protect and improve the Permanent.
 Direct.
 ST/LT++ Permanent.
 Direct.
-ST/LT+ quality of fluvial and coastal water resources, including European designated sites Policy adoption would ensure development and creation of a residential, commercial and leisure mixed use site which would not contaminate groundwater resources and that appropriate mitigation measures will be incorporated to the design to prevent contamination.
-The no policy option would still yield positive effects as existing legislation is already in place to protect water assets across the UK.
-22. To reduce the global, social and Unknown ?
+ST/LT+ A surface water quality of fluvial and coastal water resources, including European designated sites Policy adoption would ensure development and creation of a residential, commercial and leisure mixed use site which would not contaminate groundwater resources and that appropriate mitigation measures will be incorporated to the design to prevent contamination.
+The no policy option would still yield positive effects as existing legislation is already in place to protect water assets across the UK. management/sustainable drainage schemes that will not contaminate groundwater sources will be prepared.
+The schemes will also describe proposed initiatives that will improve the condition of the groundwater.
+22. To reduce the global, social and Unknown?
 Neutral.
-0 environmental impact of consumption of resources by using sustainably produced and local products.
+0 In terms of mitigation, Policy SP35 environmental impact of consumption of resources by using sustainably produced and local products.
 Effects against this objective are unknown at this stage as the policy does not include explicit reference to using local products or sustainable produce for development.
-A no policy option would not alter the status quo.
-23. To increase energy efficiency Unknown ?
+A no policy option would not alter the status quo. states that new development must take account of: Adapting to climate change by minimising vulnerability, providing resilience to the impacts of climate change and complying with the Government's Zero Carbon Policy.
+Mitigating against climate change by reducing emissions.
+These measures will help promote positive effects relating to this sustainability objective.
+However, the overall effect of this would be dependent on the final design of any emerging housing proposals.
+23. To increase energy efficiency Unknown?
 Neutral.
-0 and the proportion of energy generated from renewable sources in the area.
+0 The success of the proposed policy and the proportion of energy generated from renewable sources in the area.
 Effects against this objective are unknown at this stage as the policy does not include explicit reference to renewable energy or the requirement for energy efficiency measures.
-A no policy option would not alter the status quo.
+A no policy option would not alter the status quo. would depend on the implementation of other Local Plan policies relating to renewable energy provision and energy efficiency.
+These policies would help promote beneficial effects and support this sustainability objective.